avatarnewyork/avatarnewyork.github.com/_posts/2013-09-25-get-around-sender-address-verification-when-using-postfix-with-mailgun.md

 {% excerpt %}

 We use [Postfix](http://www.postfix.org/) with [Mailgun](http://mailgun.com) as our  relay host.
-We came accross an issue the other day where mail that was being sent and received by the same domain was bouncing.
+We came across an issue the other day where mail that was being sent and received by the same domain was bouncing.
 Below is what happened and how we fixed it.

 {% endexcerpt %}